Brunozhon/learn/javascript/index.md

 3 * 5
 ```

 Hey!
-We use stars, so how can we represent the &times; sign.
+We use stars, so how can we represent the &times; sign?
 Don't forget, we can use `x` here.

 ```
 *** x *****